 At Camp New Friends, children and teens gain a better understanding of their condition, strengths and self-worth.

-The cost of Camp New Friends $825.
+The cost of Camp New Friends $850 for campers and transitional youth, $650 for counselors-in-training.
 Need based scholarships are available and payment plans can be arranged.
 Please contact Brainy Camps for more information.

 Camp New Friends is sponsored in part by:

 Several Neurofibromatosis Network organizations around the country including NF Midwest, NF Northeast, NFCA and the NF Network.
 It also receives support from NF, Inc., Mid-Atlantic, JARC and the Dino Doozer Foundation..